ifeelagood/ifeelagood/README.md

 # About Me
-I'm Axel Anderson, a second-year Computer Science student at the University of Technology Sydney, currently in the process of transferring to the University of New South Wales.
-My portfolio features a range of projects ranging from web scraping and automation to reverse engineering and x86 assembly, many of which are ongoing or experimental.
+I'm Axel Anderson, a second-year Computer Science student at UNSW.
+My portfolio features a range of projects.

-Outside of programming, I enjoy walking, cooking, and playing games such as Civilization VI and Factorio.

 # Skills